tsgates/arch-wiki-markdown/wiki/MTP.md

 Workarounds for Android
 -----------------------

+-   HTC Phones automatically enter usb debugging mode on usb connect.
+    Manually turn it off once connected to give libmtp access to the device.

 MTP is still buggy and may crash despite the best efforts of developers.
 The following are alternatives: